 Quebec is the only French province while New Brunswick is the only bilingual province.
 Being bilingual in Canada can provide you with more job opportunities.

 Settlement services also offer classes to help you improve your language skills.
 They will assess your language skills and recommend a program based on your results.
+Strong communication skills are essential to your success in Canada.

 Some settlement services in Canada even organize conversation circles that give you the opportunity to practice your language skills.
 This will increase your confidence to talk to others and have meaningful conversations.